Staking

-Staking now plays a principal role in the functioning of the Bittensor network.
+Staking plays a principal role in the functioning of the Bittensor network.
 The principal goal of dTao is to divide chain emissions amongst subnets in a democratic way.
+Staking into a subnet increases the emissoins of the subnet.

 Subnet emission

-Emission into a subnet is determined by the amount of tao in the Subnet Pool.
-The principal addition of tao into the pool is via staking actions.
+Emission into a subnet is determined by the subnet price. (which is based on the amount of tao and alpha in the Subnet Pool.
+The act of staking adds tao and removes alpha from the pool, increasing the price, and increasing emission to the subnet.
 Therefore subnet emission is guided by how much stake has been placed on the subnet.

 Staking Options